Today’s the day…yes, I am finally sharing my ideas on How To Create the Best Holiday Cookie Box!

 Step Six: Ship Your Box Off

 I bake my cookies and package them up all in one day, and then the next morning I head to UPS or Fed-EX to ship them off.
 My recommendations?
-Do not use the USPS to ship your cookies, that just never, ever, ends well.
+Do not use USPS to ship your cookies, that almost never ends well.
 Ship your cookies via two-day air because it’s important to get your cookies to their owner as soon as possible.

 I know it’s a bit of work to create a holiday cookie box, but the efforts are worth it.
 I continually find that whoever receives a box is always so happy and grateful for the homemade goodies.
 And guys, you don’t have to bake a ton of cookies for your boxes.
 One, two, three, types of cookies is fine!
 I hope this post inspires you guys to get into the kitchen and bake up some cookies for friends and family!

 Lastly, if you use these tips on How To Create the Best Holiday Cookie Box, be sure to leave a comment and/or give this recipe a rating!
 Above all, I love to hear from you guys and always do my best to respond to each and every comment.
 And of course, if you do make this recipe, don’t forget to tag me on Instagram!
 Looking through the photos of recipes you all have made is my favorite!